 My father was eleven years old when the Titanic went down.
-He would tell his own simple story of hearing about it, living in Portugal at the time….
-He was telling it as an old man to a young boy around the same age as the boy he had been then.
+He would tell his own simple story of when he heard about it.
+He was living in Portugal at the time….
+Told it as an old man to a young boy around the same age as the boy he had been.
 There were fifty-one years between us.

-I don’t know if that is why the Titanic has always loomed so large for me.
-I have always been taken by events of that decade, now coming around in their centennial series of anniversaries.
+I don’t know if that is why Titanic has always loomed so large for me.
+I have always been fascinated by the events of that decade, now coming around in their centennial series of anniversaries.
 Titanic will have gone down one hundred years ago this weekend.

 Olympic is a hint at another meaning of the term Titanic.
 One I’ve only recently connected with the ship and her story after reading this post.
 The Titans were a race of giants that ruled the world before the Olympian Gods.
-They ruled the world horribly, unable to control their appetites, even to the point of eating their young.
-Only after Zeus, tricking his Titan father Cronus overthrew them, did he usher in an ordered universe.
-The one he and his fellow gods represented.
+Theirs was a horrible rule.
+Unable to control their appetites.
+Even to the point of eating their young.
+Only after Zeus tricked his Titan father Cronus and overthrew them; did he usher in an ordered universe.
+The one he and his fellow immortals represented.
 The hope was that this would be an order in which there was room for humans to exist free of the horrors of being crushed by titanic forces raging to sate their unrulable appetites.
 That was the hope….

 Underworld.
 Is that where Titanic now lies?
 We’ve had our glimpses at her slowly decaying corpse.
 Rusticles reaching down into the mud, like chains to hold a beaten yet still terrifying monster bound.
 A case of “belt and suspenders.”
 Two miles of cold, dark water cover the spot where she lies.
 Hard to imagine any monster returning from such depths!

 Liquid, surface, depth; these are all qualities of our imagination as well as of ocean.
-Our relationship with myths, even – maybe even especially – the ones we now claim no longer to believe, hold us in a similar dazzled and conflicted bewilderment as what we feel watching waves, peering into depths impossible to fathom.
-Immeasurable, in any way that feels like some thing, beyond our sense that this is an uncrossable barrier, a one way street, where now antique lady’s boots lie in empty pairs and lumps of coal are scattered across soft smooth mud pale as a shroud.
+Our relationship with myths, even – maybe even especially – the ones we now claim no longer to believe, hold us in a similar dazzled and conflicted bewilderment; what we feel watching waves, peering into depths impossible to fathom.
+Immeasurable, in any way that feels like some thing.
+Beyond our sense that this is an uncrossable barrier.
+A one way street where now antique lady’s boots lie in empty pairs and lumps of coal are scattered across soft smooth mud pale as a shroud.
 A surface with a color and texture we associate with death itself.

 The story of Titanic is a story of death.
 Death wholesale.
 Death foretold and death awaited patiently or in a panic as the waters rushed in and the disbelief that anything bad could happen, or the life-long habits of weary anxiety that eventually something really bad would happen; slowly came together into focus on the quicksilver surface of icy water reflecting harsh electric light or the distant pinpoints of stars too far away to care about the tragedy unfolding down below.